 - The mutual funds are valued using the closing Net Assets Value (NAV).
-NAV represents the price at which the issuer will issue these units and will redeem such units of mutual fund to and from the investor. - The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable curves. - The fair value of forward foreign exchange contracts and foreign currency option contracts are considered as valued by third party.
+NAV represents the price at which the issuer will issue these units and will redeem such units of mutual fund to and from the investor. - The fair value of forward foreign exchange contracts and foreign currency option contracts are considered as valued by third party.